m3g/CellListMap.jl/docs/src/ParticleSystem/updating.md

 ## The `update!` function

-All system properties can be updated with the single `update!` function.
+System properties can be updated with the single `update!` function.
 Only the keyword arguments that are provided are updated; the rest stay unchanged:

 ```julia
 update!(system;